This homemade granola recipe uses just a few pantry ingredients and bakes up in your oven in 40 minutes or less.

 Place the pan in the oven and bake for about 40 minutes.
-You’ll want to “flip” your granola every 10 minutes or so during this time.
-That way, it will help to “dry” the granola.
+You’ll want to flip your granola every 10 minutes or so during this time.
+That way, it will help to dry it more evenly.

 Cooking Tip: When measuring “sticky” ingredients, like honey, spray your measuring cup with a non-stick spray before filling.
 This will allow the ingredient to be released from the sides of the measuring cup, thus giving you a perfect measurement.

 Homemade Granola is definitely a finger-loving snack, but it can also be used:

 - as a topping for ice cream and yogurt

 - as a “crumb” on muffins, sweet breads and cobblers